lh3/proot-wrapper/README.md

 This repo demonstrates the use of [PRoot][proot], a powerful [chroot][chroot] emulator without the root permission.
 PRoot/chroot takes an arbitrary directory as if it is a new root filesystem.
-It effectively provides a way to launch a complex pipeline fully contained in a single directory.
-The following shows an
+It effectively provides a way to launch a complex pipeline with dependencies fully contained in a single directory.
+The following shows an example:
-example:
 ```sh
 wget https://github.com/lh3/proot-wrapper/releases/download/v1/proot-20151005.tgz
 tar -zxf proot-20151005.tgz